McShane-type identities for quasifuchsian representations of nonorientable surfaces

 \section{Introduction}

-Disclaimer: all surfaces, whether orientable or non-orientable, in this paper have negative Euler characteristic unless stated otherwise.
+The influence of Teichm\"uller theory permeates through moduli space theory, complex analysis, complex dynamics, low-dimensional geometry and topology to representation theory, and lies at the confluence of much of modern mathematics.
+In representation theory, the Teichm\"uller space $\mathcal{T}(S)$ of a finite-area hyperbolic surface $S$ manifests as the character variety for discrete faithful (i.e.: Fuchsian) representations from the surface group $\pi_1(S)$ to $\mathrm{PSL}(2,\mathbb{R})$.
+Yet another representation theoretic avatar of Teichm\"uller space arises when describing the character variety $\mathcal{QF}(S)$ of characters for quasifuchsian representations of $\pi_1(S)$ into $\mathrm{PSL}(2,\mathbb{C})$.
+Specifically, Bers's simultaneous uniformization theorem says: \begin{thm*}[Corollary to Bers's simultaneous uniformization \cite{bersuniform}] The space $\mathcal{QF}(S)$ of quasifuchsian representations for an oriented surface $S$ is biholomorphic to $\mathcal{T}(S\cup\bar{S})$. \end{thm*}

-The Teichm\"uller space $\mathcal{T}(S)$ of a finite-area hyperbolic surface $S$ is a foundational object in various subjects, ranging from moduli space theory, complex analysis, complex dynamics, low-dimensional geometry and topology and representation theory.
-In representation theory, the space $\mathcal{T}(S)$ manifests as the character variety for discrete faithful (i.e.: Fuchsian) representations from the surface group $\pi_1(S)$ to $\mathrm{PSL}(2,\mathbb{R})$.
-Another avatar of Teichm\"uller space in representational theory arises when describing the character variety $\mathcal{QF}(S)$ of characters for quasifuchsian representations of $\pi_1(S)$ into $\mathrm{PGL}(2,\mathbb{C})$.
-Specifically, Bers's uniformization theorem \cite{bersuniform} tells us that: \begin{thm*}[Bers] For $S$ an orientable surface, the space $\mathcal{QF}(S)$ of quasifuchsian representations of $S$ is complex analytically equivalent to $\mathcal{T}(S\cup\bar{S})$. \end{thm*} Here, the space $\mathcal{QF}(S)$ is rendered a complex manifold when regarded as an open subset contained in the character variety of representations from $\pi_1(S)$ to $\mathrm{PGL}(2,\mathbb{C})$, and we compare it to the standard complex structure on $\mathcal{T}(S\cup\bar{S})$ \cite{MR0124486, MR0111835,MR0130972}.
+Here, the space $\mathcal{QF}(S)$ is rendered a complex manifold when regarded as an open subset contained in the character variety of representations from $\pi_1(S)$ to $\mathrm{PSL}(2,\mathbb{C})$.
+In comparison, the space $\mathcal{T}(S\cup\bar{S})$ is given the standard complex structure on \cite{MR0124486}, or equivalently, the complex structure from Bers' embedding of Teichm\"uller space as an open domain in the complex vector space of holomorphic quadratic differentials on $S$\cite{MR0111835,MR0130972}.